PDX Model Studies

 - Identification of biomarkers, which predicts tumor sensitivity of compounds

-- PDX Model platform using humanized mice in standard or single mouse trial format (SMT)
+- PDX Model platform using humanized mouse models in standard or single mouse trial (SMT) format

 Constant addition of new PDX models, which are continuously established through international collaborations with major hospitals and universities.